simplecrawler/simplecrawler/README.markdown

 	The maximum resource size, in bytes, which will be downloaded.
 Defaults to 16MB.
 *	`crawler.downloadUnsupported` -
 	Simplecrawler will download files it can't parse.
 Defaults to true, but if you'd rather save the RAM and GC lag, switch it off.
+When false, it closes sockets for unsupported resources.
 *	`crawler.needsAuth` -
 	Flag to specify if the domain you are hitting requires basic authentication
 *	`crawler.authUser` -